Nan227/collegeEventsHubs/README.md

 ## Why this project
 - This project will help college students get easy access to the events that happen at their colleges. <br>
 - It will also be up to date with any news. <br>
-- Students can comment on those events.
-It also has a study group option.  <br>
+- Students can comment on those events.  <br>

 ## Demo